helm/charts/stable/mediawiki/README.md

 ## Persistence

-The [Bitnami MediaWiki](https://github.com/bitnami/bitnami-docker-mediawiki) image stores the MediaWiki data and configurations at the `/bitnami/mediawiki` and `/bitnami/apache` paths of the container.
+The [Bitnami MediaWiki](https://github.com/bitnami/bitnami-docker-mediawiki) image stores the MediaWiki data and configurations at the `/bitnami/mediawiki` path of the container.

 Persistent Volume Claims are used to keep the data across deployments.
 This is known to work in GCE, AWS, and minikube.
 See the [Configuration](#configuration) section to configure the PVC or to disable persistence.